brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.knit.md

 		\item Calculate the maximum allowable rebuilding time ($\text{T}_\text{MAX}$).
 	\end{itemize}
 	\item Identification and analysis of alternative harvest strategies for rebuilding.
-\end{itemize}
+\end{enumerate}

+TO DO: I dont think the "calculate rebuilding reference points" section is needed.
+Not sure why I added it.
+Its for the results and not included in the TOR description.

 ## Definition of Equilibrium Spawning Output

-The equilibrium spawning output ($\text{SB}_0$) used in this rebuilding analysis is calculated via the stock-recruitment, growth, maturity, and fecundity relationships from the 2021 assessment model in order to be consistent with assessment model results.
-This level was estimated to be 55.08 millions of eggs in the base case assessment model, which dictates a rebuilding relative spawning output target ($\text{SB}_{40\%}$) of 22.035 millions of eggs (Table \ref{tab:ref-points}).
+The equilibrium spawning output ($\text{SB}_0$) used in this rebuilding analysis is calculated via the stock-recruitment, growth, maturity, and fecundity relationships from the 2021 assessment in order to be consistent with assessment model results.
+Equilibrium spawning output was estimated to be 55.08 millions of eggs in the assessment model, which dictates a rebuilding relative spawning output target ($\text{SB}_{40\%}$) of 22.035 millions of eggs (Table \ref{tab:ref-points}).
 Estimates of spawning output presented in this report are female spawning output only.

 ## Generation of future recruitment